Studio pottery vase with brown and pale gray glaze, by Claes Thell (1943–2019)

 Add To Cart

-Stoneware bottle vase with brown and pale gray reactive glaze, 1970’s .
+Stoneware bottle vase with brown and pale grey reactive glaze, 1970’s .
 Incised "Cthell" at the bottom.

 Claes Thell (1943–2019) was one of Sweden’s leading ceramic artists in the 20th century.
 He grew up near Höganäs, a region in southern Sweden famous for its ceramic know-how, and started working in the medium at the age of fifteen.
 Thell developed an enthusiasm for the medium and gained a mastery glazing from years spent working at the Höganäs Metallurgical Laboratory.
 After his education and early work years at the Höganäs factory, he started his own studio in the area during the 1970s .
 Claes became a master of throwing and glazing, leading to unique stoneware pieces with rustic and rough expressions.